 Once you’ve ensured the mouse is well-powered, the next is to turn it on.

 The on/off button switch is either at the bottom or on the sides of the mouse.
-But you might need to consult your owner’s manual if you have a hard time locating the on/off switch.
+But you might need to consult your owner’s manual if you have difficulty locating the on/off switch.

-Some mice come as plug-and-play, meaning they’ll be ready for use once turned on.
+Some mice come as plug-and-play, which’ll be ready for use once turned on.

 However, others usually feature a connect button that completes the link between the receiver and the mouse.